writeprovidence/morphtoken.net/whitepaper.md

 The purpose of having packs (and boxes) is to make it easier to distribute morph tokens.
 Instead of paying gas for 500 transactions to transfer 500 morph tokens, we can simply make 1 transaction by sending a box.
 Also, more wallets and services support ERC-20 tokens, so we can make use of a lot more potential integrations that could be fun.

 ### morph tokens
 (notice lower case)
+A non-fungible token that is the reason for this project.
+It can be used in multiple collectable games.

 #### Data
-Every morph token has several data fields attached to it.
-Currently, those are:
+Every morph token has several data fields attached to it, called "genes".
+The genes of a morph token determine how it is represented  Currently, those are:

 ### Explorer
+MorphToken will provide a way for users to check what tokens they own and the data associated with each token, on our website.

 ### Future Plans
-- A javascript SDK so people can create their own blockchain collectable
+- A javascript SDK so people can create their own blockchain collectable super fast.
+- A big hackathon where we give away a bunch of boxes and packs to people that complete a project built on top of MorphToken.
+- A marketplace for trading morph tokens.

 ## Definitions of Terms Used Here
 - Fungible: An asset which is interchangeable with other assets of the same kind.
 For example, a dollar.
 It doesn't matter which dollar it is, you can use any dollar to buy things in a store.